AlessandroCaula/fullstack_open/part4/README.md

 When server-side sessions are used, the token is quite often just a random string, that does not include any information about the user as it is quite often the case when jwt-tokens are used.
 For each API request, the server fetches the relevant information about the identity of the user from the database.
 It is also quite usual that instead of using Authorization-header, _cookies_ are used as the mechanism for transferring the token between the client and the server.

+### End notes

+There have been many changes to the code which have caused a typical problem for a fast-paced software project: most of the tests have broken.
+Because this part of the course is already jammed with new information, we will leave fixing the tests to a non-compulsory exercise.

+Usernames, passwords and applications using token authentication must always be used over [HTTPS](https://en.wikipedia.org/wiki/HTTPS).
+We could use a Node HTTPS server in our application instead of the [HTTP](https://en.wikipedia.org/wiki/HTTPS) server (it requires more configuration).
+On the other hand, the production version of our application is in Fly.io, so our application stays secure: Fly.io routes all traffic between a browser and the Fly.io server over HTTPS.

+__NOTE__: At this stage, in the deployed notes app, it is expected that the creating a note feature will stop working as the backend login feature is not yet linked to the frontend.